 3. Technical SEO: the Shopify-specific issues

 Shopify handles some technical SEO automatically (sitemap, robots.txt, canonical tags), but it creates a few quirks that hurt rankings unless you know to fix them.
-The “Common Shopify SEO Mistakes” section below covers these in detail.
+The “Common Shopify SEO Mistakes” section below covers these in detail, and the “Platform Limitations” section above explains which ones you can fix versus which are baked into the platform.

 4. Site speed

 A slow store loses visitors before they see your products.
-Look for Shopify speed apps that compress images, lazy-load content below the fold, and minimize unused JavaScript from other apps you’ve installed.
 Aim for a load time under 3 seconds on mobile.
-Each app you install adds JavaScript - the single biggest speed problem on Shopify stores is having 15+ apps when 5 would do the job.
+Each app you install adds JavaScript: the single biggest speed problem on Shopify stores is having 15+ apps when 5 would do the job.
+Check your Shopify admin Store Speed Score (Online Store > Themes > View report) to see the direct speed cost of your current app setup.
+PageSpeed Insights will break down which scripts are causing the most damage.

 5. Connect Google Search Console